tstoeter/omero-documentation/omero/sysadmins/omeromovie.rst

 Creating a movie from OMERO
 ---------------------------

 OMERO provides a script to make Mpeg or Quicktime movies from any image in the server.
-These movies are created by a script called makemovie.py, this script has a number of options: these include: selecting a range of Z,T planes, the channels to display.
-The movie can also show information overlayed over the image: z-section, scale bar and timing.
+These movies are created by a script called :file:`Make_Movie.py`, having a number of options, including: selecting a range of Z,T planes, the channels to display, and more (see below).
+The movie can also show information overlayed on the image: z-section, scale bar and timing.

-The resulting movie will then be uploaded to the server by the script and become a file attachment to the source image.
+The moie resulting from the script will automatically be uploaded to the server and become a file attachment to the source image.

 Viewing the movie